JulieRaymond/workshop-php-ajax-daily-bugle/README.md

 3. Once the route is ready, let's go to the client side.
 In `public\assets\js\script.js`, you'll find a `//TODO 1 : Get a random article`, this is the part of the code which will be triggered on the click of the "Change the headline" button.

-This is where you have to work to get to contact the route `ajax/random/article`, get the data of the headline and update the homepage.
+This is where you have to work to 1) call the route `ajax/random/article`, 2) get the data of the headline and 3) update the homepage.
-* Hint 1 : Use `fetch()` in js to to call the route (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
+* Hint 1 : Use `fetch()` in JS to to call the route (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) and manage the response.
-* Hint 2 : When you have the data, use the function updateHeadline(title, picture, content) which will update the page for you.
+* Hint 2 : When you have the data, use the existing function `updateHeadline(title, picture, content)` which will update the DOM page for you.

-4. Try it.
+4. Try it by clicking on the "Change the headline" button.
+The article should be randomly updated without refresh the page.

 ## Add a menu to select a headline from specific keywords

-1. Now we need to be able to select a specific article by a keyword of its title.
+1. We now need to be able to select a specific article by a keyword within its title.
 The previous developer started to implement the feature in the div `searchMenu` from `index.html.twig`.
 He also let a `//TODO 2` in `script.js` to trigger some code when type something in the input.

 In `routes.php` there is `ajax/search/articles`.
-Be careful, this route take one parameter.
+Be careful, this route take one parameter `search` in the query string.
 First prepare this route to return all the articles wich contains in the title the word passed in parameter.

 It should look something like that http://localhost:8000/ajax/search/articles?search=spider <= here we search all the articles which contains the word "spider" in their title.

-* Hint 1 : You'll need a new function in the `ArticleManager`
+* Hint 1 : You'll need a new method in the `ArticleManager` and use the LIKE keyword in SQL.
-* Hint 2 : Your controller should respond a collection of article in JSON
+* Hint 2 : Your controller should respond an array of article in JSON
-* Result : For it shoul respond :
+* For search 'spider',  it should respond :

 ```
 [